Cherokeeli/NetCracker/README.md

 Weibo Scraper

 ##Known Issue
-Process will stuck randomly while scrape webpages.
-In getInnerHTML(), node.innerHTML will return not such object.
+1.Process will stuck randomly while scrape webpages.\<br> 2.In getInnerHTML(), node.innerHTML will return not such object.